 The region of Punta Cana is located on the eastern tip of the Dominican Republic and draws a huge percentage of the country’s tourists.
 Punta Cana is where you’ll experience all the hallmarks of a traditional Caribbean vacation: gorgeous beaches, luxurious resorts, and high prices.
 Punta Cana can get extremely touristy, but its crystal clear waters and powdery white sands are definitely worth seeing.
 Bavaro Beach is a popular and gorgeous beach destination in Punto Cana.
 The region is also known as a prime locale for scuba diving.

 Santiago de los Caballeros

-2. Just outside of the town of La Romana sits Altos de Chavón (pictured below), a village built in 1976 to resemble a 16th century coastal Mediterranean town.
-The town is famous for its arts scene, and even today is considered the cultural capital of the DR. Be sure to visit to Altos de Chavón amphitheater, which has seen performers ranging from Frank Sinatra to Elton John to Duran Duran.
-The Génesis nightclub is also quite popular among travelers.
+2. Just outside of the town of La Romana sits Altos de Chavón (pictured below), a village built in 1976 to resemble a 16th-century coastal Mediterranean town.
+The town is famous for its arts scene, and even today is considered the cultural capital of the DR. Be sure to visit Altos de Chavón amphitheatre, which has seen performers ranging from Frank Sinatra to Elton John to Duran Duran.
+The Génesis nightclub is also quite popular among travellers.